Preserves: Text Syntax

 The definition uses case-sensitive ABNF.

 ABNF allows easy definition of US-ASCII-based languages.
 However, Preserves is a Unicode-based language.
-Therefore, we reinterpret ABNF as a grammar for recognising sequences of Unicode code points.
+Therefore, we reinterpret ABNF as a grammar for recognising sequences of Unicode scalar values.

 Encoding.
 Textual syntax for a Value